Skip to main content

 • A sealed policy artifact cannot be modified without invalidating its cryptographic signature

-• A valid receipt cannot be produced without the Portal's signing key
+• A valid receipt cannot be produced without the gateway's signing key

 • A receipt cannot be deleted or reordered without breaking the hash-linked chain

-• A tampered evidence bundle cannot pass independent cryptographic verification
+• A tampered evidence bundle cannot pass verification against the issuer's pinned public key

 Built for Environments Where